weavejester/compojure/README.markdown

   [IO](http://commons.apache.org/io) and
   [Codec](http://commons.apache.org/codec).

+These dependencies can be downloaded automatically using:

+    ant deps

 Documentation
 -------------

 For information on how to get started and use Compojure, please see our [Wiki](http://en.wikibooks.org/wiki/Compojure).

+There is also a rough draft of a [Compojure Tutorial](http://groups.google.com/group/compojure/browse_thread/thread/3c507da23540da6e) available to read.

 Community
 ---------